THE CALIFORNIA COAST

 • The Gaslamp Quarter is a lively downtown neighborhood, known for its nightlife, clubs, dive bars & cocktail lounges.

-• Catch a Padre baseball game located next to the Gaslamp Quarter.
+• Catch a Padres baseball game located next to the Gaslamp Quarter.

 • Overnight: San Diego